WildMeOrg/Wildbook/devops/deploy/README.md

 # Deployable Wildbook

+⚠️  **This directory is currently in development!
+Not for general use.** ⚠️

 This will launch an instance of Wildbook for the sake of testing or using in production.

 ## Docker images used